Make the most of your face-time with the boss so you can get ahead at work.

 In addition to your daily work habits, review your entire calendar for the past year and find the highlights.
-You don’t need to turn these in to the boss, although you should be prepared if he or she asks for a copy.
-The point is more that you have information handy to reference during the review.
+Be prepared to give a copy of your calendar to the boss if he or she asks for a copy.

 4. Create goals and objectives for the coming year

-Before your performance review, you don’t want to only look back: You also want to look forward.
+Before your performance review, don’t just look back: You also want to look forward.

-Are you always late from lunch?
+Do you always return late after lunch?
 Do your kids call during important meetings?
 Did you lose a big client?

-Try to brainstorm how your boss may critique your work ethic or job performance.
+Try to brainstorm how your boss might critique your work ethic or job performance.
 Then, have a response in mind in the event these criticisms become a topic of discussion during your review.

 6. Prepare discussion points

 Speaking of discussions, have a few topics in mind you’d like to discuss with the boss.

 At some companies, performance reviews are a two-way street — a setting in which your boss will welcome any questions or comments.
 Because this is a performance review, don’t wade into any sticky subjects.
 But have one or two brief discussion points in mind.